ucl-codec/cloud_infrastructure/docs/user_guide/vpn_setup.md

 # Connecting to VPNs for PassianFL

 You will need a VPN account to connect to PassianFL.
-- Researchers need VPN access to the PassianFL Researcher network
+- Researchers need VPN access to the PassianFL Researcher Node network
-- Data Providers need VPN access to their PassianFL Data Node network
+- Data Providers need VPN access to their PassianFL Local Node network

 If you require both roles, you will need separate VPN accounts for each network.